jobdone-app/semantic-release-gitlab-registry/README.md

 ### `publish`

-Tag the image with the new version, push it to GitLab Container Registry and update the `latest` tag.
+Tag the image with the new version(s), push it to GitLab Container Registry and update the `latest` if it's a production release.

 ## Example .gitlab-ci.yml